tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 ```

 ## Our main code
-Our main code does a few new important things.
+Our new main code does a few new important things.

 1. It uses the static allocator and `StaticCell` to create single ownership of our component structures.
 2. It initializes these `StaticCell` instances in `main`